-- (A1) a stationary CI engine installed at a facility after January 1, 2005, including an engine relocated from an off-site location after January 1, 2005, except the following shall be deemed in-use engines: - 4.(A) a replacement stationary CI engine that is installed to temporarily replace an in-use engine while the in-use engine is undergoing maintenance and testing, provided the replacement engine emits no more than the in-use engine, and the replacement engine is not used more than 180 days cumulatively in any 12-month rolling period; - 2.(B) an engine for which a district-approved application for a district permit or engine registration for stationary sources was submitted to the District prior to January 1, 2005, even though the engine was installed after January 1, 2005; - 3.(C) an engine that is one of four or more engines owned by an owner or operator and is relocated prior to January 1, 2008, to an offsite location that is owned by the same owner or operator; - 4.(D) an engine, or replacement for an engine, installed prior to or on January 1, 2005, in a facility used in agricultural operations that is ewned by an owner or operator, which is subsequently relocated within the same facility or to another offsite facility under the same owner or operator for use in agricultural operations, unless the engine is sited where an engine is not currently located and has not been previously located. location that is owned by the same owner or operator.

-- 5.(E) an engine installed at a facility prior to January 1, 2005, and relocated within the same facility after January 1, 2005. - 6.(F) a model year 2004 or 2005 engine purchased prior to January 1, 2005, for use in California.
-The date of purchase is defined by the date shown on the front of the cashed check, the date of the financial transaction, or the date on the engine purchasing agreement, whichever is earliest. - (G) a greater than 50 bhp Tier 1- or Tier 2-certified stationary diesel-fueled CI engine used in agricultural operations installed after January 1, 2005, shall be considered an in-use stationary diesel engine subject to the requirements of section 93115.8(b)(3), provided such engine is still operating 12 years after the date of initial installation. - (B2) a stationary CI engine that has been reconstructed after January 1, 2005, shall be deemed a new engine unless the sum of the costs of all individual reconstructions of that engine after January 1, 2005, is less than 50% of the lowest-available purchase price, determined at the time of the most recent reconstruction, of a complete, comparably-equipped new engine (within + 10% of the reconstructed engine's brake horsepower rating).
+- (A1) a stationary CI engine installed at a facility after January 1, 2005, including an engine relocated from an off-site location after January 1, 2005, except the following shall be deemed in-use engines: - 4.(A) a replacement stationary CI engine that is installed to temporarily replace an in-use engine while the in-use engine is undergoing maintenance and testing, provided the replacement engine emits no more than the in-use engine, and the replacement engine is not used more than 180 days cumulatively in any 12-month rolling period; - an engine for which a district-approved application for a district permit or engine registration for stationary sources was submitted to the District prior to January 1, 2005, even though the engine was installed after January 1, 2005; - 3.(C) an engine that is one of four or more engines owned by an owner or operator and is relocated prior to January 1, 2008, to an offsite location that is owned by the same owner or operator; - 4.(D) an engine, or replacement for an engine, installed prior to or on January 1, 2005, in a facility used in agricultural operations that is owned by an owner or operator, which is subsequently relocated within the same facility or to another of operator for use in agricultural operations, unless the engine is sited where an engine is not currently located and has not been previously located.location that is owned by the same owner or operator. - 5.(E) an engine installed at a facility prior to January 1, 2005, and relocated within the same facility after January 1, 2005. - 6.(F) a model year 2004 or 2005 engine purchased prior to January 1, 2005, for use in California.
+The date of purchase is defined by the date shown on the front of the cashed check, the date of the financial transaction, or the date on the engine purchasing agreement, whichever is earliest. - (G) a greater than 50 bhp Tier 1- or Tier 2-certified stationary diesel agricultural engine installed after January 1, 2005, shall be considered a new engine subject to the requirements of section 93115.8(a) until 12 years after the date of initial installation, at which time, it shall be considered an in-use engine subject to the requirements of section 93115.8(b)(3). a greater than 50 bhp Tier 1- or Tier 2-certified stationary diesel-fueled CI engine used in agricultural operations installed after January 1, 2005, shall be considered an in-use stationary diesel engine subject to the requirements of section 93115.8(b)(3), provided such an engine is still operating 12 years after the date of initial installation. - (B2) a stationary CI engine that has been reconstructed after January 1, 2005, shall be deemed a new engine unless the sum of the costs of all individual reconstructions of that engine after January 1, 2005, is less than 50% of the lowest-available purchase price, determined at the time of the most recent reconstruction, of a complete, comparably-equipped new engine (within ± 10% of the reconstructed engine's brake horsepower rating).